Coves and beaches in Nerja

 burriana beach in nerja

 Thanks to all of this and the care that is taken of the beach, it received the Spanish Q for tourism quality award for beaches in 2016, in addition to being awarded the blue flag each year.
-You can also find the Lobo Marino underwater cave nearby, which can be accessed by hiring a boat or kayak.
+You can also find very close by the Sea Lion Submarine Cave and the Maro Waterfall in Nerja, which can be accessed by renting a boat or a kayak.

 How to get there